About the Program

 Applicants from countries in which the official language is not English must also demonstrate English language proficiency.

 Master's Degree Requirements

 Satisfactory completion of the MTM program requires the completion of 24 semester (or equivalent) units of upper division and graduate courses, including 6 semester (or equivalent) units of a master’s capstone project administered by the MTM faculty directors.
-At least 6 semester units (or equiv) must be in 200 series courses chosen from the outline below and from an approved elective list.

 Please see the MTM curriculum website for more detail.